nadialafreniere/nadialafreniere.github.io/teaching.md

 ## Courses for which I was the instructor

-In 2023-2024, I'm teaching the following courses at Concordia University:
+In 2024-2025, I'm teaching the following courses at Concordia University:
+ * Analysis in the Summer
+ * Multivariate Calculus: Differential (MAST 218, MATH 264) and integral (MAST 219, MATH 265), both in the Fall and in the Winter
+ * Équations différentielles ordinaires (MAST 330) in the Fall
+ * Algèbre linéaire avancé (MATH 252) in the Winter
+I also taught the following courses at Concordia University:
- * Advanced Calculus (differential, multivariate) (MATH 264) in the Fall and in the Winter terms
+ * Advanced Calculus (differential, multivariate) (MATH 264) in the Fall 2023 and in the Winter 2024
- * Applied Advanced Calculus (differential and integral, multivariate) (ENGR 233) in the Fall
+ * Applied Advanced Calculus (differential and integral, multivariate) (ENGR 233) in the Fall 2023
- * Applied Ordinary Differential Equations (ENGR 213) in the Fall
+ * Applied Ordinary Differential Equations (ENGR 213) in the Fall 2023
- * Advanced Linear Algebra (MATH 252) in the Winter
+ * Advanced Linear Algebra (MATH 252) in the Winter 2024

 Details about the courses are available on Moodle for enrolled students